mohafezatkar/blurry-page-preloader/README.md

 ## About

-This project is a progress steps widget built using HTML5, CSS3, and JavaScript.
-The widget provides a visual representation of progress through a series of steps, allowing users to navigate between steps and track their progress.
+This project is a blurry page preloader implemented using HTML5, CSS3, and JavaScript.
+It creates a visually appealing loading effect with a blurred background image and a percentage indicator.

 ### Built With
 * [![HTML5][HTML5]][HTML5-url]